 Analysis and Breakdown

-Nigerian Afrobeats artist, Falz, creates rendition of Childish Gambino’s “This is America” with a Nigerian twist.
+Nigerian Afrobeats artist, Falz, creates a rendition of Childish Gambino’s “This is America” with a Nigerian twist.

 Entitled ‘This is Nigeria’, the song and video depict the harsh realities of Nigerian society in 2018.